Number: 2021/03, 2020/02, 2019/07

 Project description and aims

-On one hand, the Regulation (EC) No 1013/2006 on shipments of waste (Waste Shipment Regulation) implements at the European level the requirements of the Basel Convention on the control of transboundary movements of hazardous wastes and their disposal.
-On the other hand, the Regulation (EU) No 1257/2013 (Ship Recycling Regulation) brings forward the requirements of the Hong Kong Convention, and regulates EU-flagged ships sent for recycling.
-The SSR claims that EU-flagged ships must be recycled at facilities authorised by the country of destination in the member state countries, or by the Commission in third countries.
-Shipments of ships under non-EU flag shall be subject to the procedure of prior written notification, under the WSR.
+Regulation (EC) No 1013/2006 on shipments of waste (WSR) implements at European level the requirements of the Basel Convention.
+The ship recycling regulation (EU) No 1257/2013 (SRR) brings forward the requirements of the Hong Kong Convention, and regulates EU-flagged ships sent for recycling.
+The SRR claims that EU-flagged ships must be recycled at facilities authorised by the country of destination in the member states countries, or by the Commission in third countries.
+Shipments of ships under non-EU-flag shall be subject to the procedure of prior written notification, under the WSR.

 Lead country and contact